Al-Azhar University: Modernization

 The pioneering Pakistani journalist Zaib-un-Nissa Hamidullah became the first woman to address the university in 1955.
 In 1961, Al-Azhar was re-established as a university under the government of Egypt's second President Gamal Abdel Nasser when a wide range of secular faculties were added for the first time, such as business, economics, science, pharmacy, medicine, engineering and agriculture.
-Before that date, the Encyclopaedia of Islam classifies the Al-Azhar variously as madrasa, center of higher learning and, since the 19th century, religious university, but not as a university in the full sense, referring to the modern transition process as "from madrasa to university".
+Before that date, the Encyclopaedia of Islam classifies the Al-Azhar variously as madrasa, centre of higher learning and, since the 19th century, religious university, but not as a university in the full sense, referring to the modern transition process as "from madrasa to university".
 Other academic sources also refer to al-Azhar as a madrasa in pre-modern times before its transformation into a university.
 An Islamic women's faculty was also added in the same year.

 Recent years

 Since assuming office in 2014, Egyptian President Abdel Fattah el-Sisi has called on religious institutions, including Al-Azhar, to reform religious discourse in an effort to counter extremist ideologies that emerged in the aftermath of the Arab Spring uprisings.

 In August 2021, forty-three Al-Azhar clerics stationed in Afghanistan since 2009 under an agreement with the Afghan Ministry of Education, were evacuated after the Taliban takeover of Kabul.